Computational multiscale methods for nondivergence-form elliptic partial differential equations: Numerical experiments

-The above discrete system is well-posed as stated in \cite[Proposition 3.2]{Gal17b}.
-Note that we used the coarse mesh size $H$ in the derivation of the mixed formulation, which corresponds to a finite element approximation that does not resolve all scales.
-Hence, unsatisfactory results are expected.
-Subsequently, we use the mixed enriched formulation \cref{eqsys:mixed_enriched} for the solution of the global problem \cref{eq:weak} and the local problems as given in \cref{rem:saddlepoint} subject to a uniform refined mesh $\calT_h$ that resolves all fine scales.
-It should be emphasized that the admissible right-hand sides when using a mixed system instead of the problem from \cref{rem:saddlepoint} reduce to a strict subspace of $V^{\ast}$.
-In particular, point evaluations are unbounded functionals in the mixed setting.
-Therefore, in our computations, the quantities of interest $q_j$ in the problem from \cref{rem:saddlepoint} are replaced by averaging operations, also known as quasi-interpolation.

-\section{Numerical Experiments}
+\section{Numerical experiments}

 In this section, we numerically investigate the proposed numerical homogenization scheme for nondivergence-form PDEs, which we abbreviate as LOD, due to its origin.
-We compare it to the mixed non-symmetric finite element method on the respective coarse mesh with mesh size $H$, denoted as FEM in the convergence plots.
-To simplify the representation, $ H $ and $ h $ denote the side lengths of the elements instead of their diameters in the remainder of this section.
+We compare it to a conforming Birkhoff--Mansfield finite element method on the respective coarse mesh with mesh size $H$, denoted as FEM in the convergence plots.
+To simplify the presentation, $ H $ and $ h $ denote the minimal side lengths of the elements instead of their diameters in the remainder of this section.